gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

 5. Add a [sidecar][grafana-sidecar] to grafana that will pickup dashboards and provision them.
 Each dashboard gets its own configmap.

+    - Grafana in the control plane

       - Most dashboards provisioned by Grafana are the same for each shoot cluster.
 To avoid unnecessary duplication of configmaps, the dashboards could be added once in a single namespace.
 These "common" dashboards can then be discovered by each Grafana and provisioned.

       - In some cases, dashboards are more "specific" because they are related to a certain Kubernetes version.

       - Contract between dashboards in configmaps and the Grafana sidecar.

         - Each common dashboard will be deployed in the `monitoring` namespace as a configmap.
-The configmap will be labeled with `gardener.cloud/role=dashboard`.
+The configmap will be labeled with `gardener.cloud/dashboard=shoot`.

         - Each specific dashboard will be deployed in the shoot namespace.
-The configmap will also be labeled with `gardener.cloud/role=dashboard`.
+The configmap will also be labeled with `gardener.cloud/dashboard=shoot`.

         - The grafana [sidecar][grafana-sidecar] must be [configured][sidecar-configuration] with:

         ```yaml
           env:
           - name: METHOD
             value: WATCH
           - name: LABEL
-          value: gardener.cloud/role
+            value: gardener.cloud/dashboard
           - name: LABEL_VALUE
-          value: dashboard
+            value: shoot
           - name: FOLDER
             value: /tmp/dashboards
           - name: NAMESPACE
-          value: garden,<shoot namespace>
+            value: monitoring,<shoot namespace>
         ```

       - Some of the dashboards were initially inspired by [kubernetes-mixins].
         Gardener should reuse dashboards and alerting configs whenever possible.
 It is not clear yet how to integrate this into Gardener.

+    - Grafana in the seed

+      - There is also a grafana deployed in the seed.
+This grafana will be configured in a very similar way, except it will discover dashboards with a different label.

+      - The seed grafana can discover configmaps labeled with `gardener.cloud/dashboard=seed`

+      - The sidecar will be configured in a similar way:

+      ```yaml
+        env:
+        - name: METHOD
+          value: WATCH
+        - name: LABEL
+          value: gardener.cloud/dashboard
+        - name: LABEL_VALUE
+          value: seed
+        - name: FOLDER
+          value: /tmp/dashboards
+        - name: NAMESPACE
+          value: monitoring,garden
+      ```

 6. Migrating to the new monitoring stack:
     1. Deploy the [prometheus-operator] and its custom resources.